Poznań Dębina railway station

 Poznań Dębina railway station is a railway stop serving the Wilda neighbourhood of the city of Poznań, in the Greater Poland Voivodeship, Poland.
 The station opened on 1 February 1870 and is located on the Kluczbork–Poznań railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 History

 The stop was closed during the first world war; it reopened in 1938.
 In 1970 a new stop opened, located east of the railway crossing on Wiśniowa street.

 Train services

 The station is served by the following service(s):